PHaNtoMzX77/Wave/README.md

 ## Additional Notices
 You may run into compatibility issues when using Office 2013 and below with Waves Mainstream & LTS Releases.
-We recommend using legacy for these PowerPoint versions.
+We recommend using legacy edition for these PowerPoint versions.

+If your system does not support x64-bit architecture you cannot use Mainstream or LTS either, and you will be forced to use legacy release.